Tin Shop Museum

 Watson Smith Residence

 The other half of the building was the Smith family residence and much of it has been restored to showcase their lifestyle.
+Local handcrafts are also for sale to help support the Tin Shop Museum

 Military Display